+Part I [To be filled-in by the PWEC]

+Name of the student : Registration No.:

+Programme : M.Tech. / M.C.A. / M.Sc / M.B.A

+Specialization:

-Dean (A)] Part I [To be filled-in by the PWEC] Name of the student: Register No.: Programme : M.Tech./M.C.A./M.Sc/M.B.ASpecialization: Name of Project Guide(s): Title of Major Project: Date of open seminar & viva-voce examination: Decision of PWEC: (1) Project Report is acceptable and the letter grade is (2) Project Report has to be resubmitted.
-(3) Project Report is not acceptable and the letter grade is "FF".
-(If the Report is not acceptable or if resubmission is required, specific reasons must be furnished by the PWEC, separately) Names & Signatures of PWEC chairperson & all the Members: Name Signature 1.
-2. 3.
-Date: Part II [To be filled-in by the DPGC] The Project Work Evaluation Report by the PWEC is being forwarded to the Exam.
-Section.
-Secretary-DPGC Chairman-DPGC (Name & Signature, with Date) (Name & Signature, Date & Seal)
+Name of Project Guide(s):

+Title of Major Project :

+Date of open seminar & viva-voce examination:

+Decision of PWEC: (1) Project Report is acceptable a (2) Project Report has to be resul (3) Project Report is not acceptable the Report is not acceptable or if resubmission is requisive specific reasons must be furnished by the PWEC, separations. bmitted. ble and the letter grade is "FF".
+(If ired,

+Names & Signatures of PWEC chairperson & all the M Members:

+Name Signature

+1.

+2.

+3.

+Date:

+Part II [To be filled-in by •

+The Project Work Evaluation Report by the PW Section.
+VEC is being forwarded to the Exam.

+Secretary-DPGC (Name & Signature, with Date) Chairman-DPGC (Name & Signature, Date & Seal)

+Note: The completed form (along with the photo copy of the cover page of the Project Report,

-Note: The completed form (along with the photo copy of the cover page of the Project Report, where the Title and the name of the student are printed) has to be submitted, in a sealed envelope, to the Office of the Dean (A).
+Note: The completed form (along with the photo copy of the cover page of the Project Report, where the Title and the name of the student are printed) has to be submitted. in a sealed envelope, to the Office of the Dean (A).